Questions and Answers on Coronavirus

 Is DAP offering testing?

 Answer: Yes.
 DAP offers testing to asymptomatic and symptomatic people who want to know if they are infected or have been exposed to Coronavirus.
+Our priority will always be for symptomatic or exposed patients first and then asymptomatic patients or antibody testing based on current surges and testing availability.

 Anyone who thinks they need testing for COVID-19 should call (760) 992-0407 for information and the opportunity to talk to DAP clinician about next steps.